Things You'll Need

 Hold the Christmas cactus in the new pot with the base of the stems even with the top of the pot.
 Add the prepared soil mixture to the pot in small increments until the space between the bottom of the root ball and the bottom of the pot is filled.

 Step 7: Fill In Around the Root Ball

 Fill around the edges of the root ball with more soil until it is completely surrounded with soil.
 Shake the pot to settle the soil.
 Gently firm the soil around the root ball with your fingertips and add more soil, if necessary.
 Do not press the soil too firmly.

 Put the plant back in its original spot, and facing the same way as it was before.
 Withhold water for one to two weeks after repotting so any broken or damaged roots have time to heal over.
-Resume normal watering after two weeks.
+Resume normal watering two weeks after repotting the Christmas cactus.